Notice of Funding Opportunity

 - Directly support U.S. policies, strategies and objectives in a country as stated in the Integrated Country Strategy or other U.S. government planning documents

-- Support disaster risk reduction for cultural heritage in disaster-prone areas or post-disaster cultural heritage recovery
+- Support risk reduction and resilience for cultural heritage in disaster-prone or politically and economically unstable areas, or post-disaster cultural heritage recovery

 - Partner, connect with, or feed into other public diplomacy programs.